intel/ccloudvm/README.md

 - base_image_url  : The URL of the qcow2 image upon which instances of the workload should be based.
 - base_image_name : Friendly name for the base image.
 This is optional.
-- hostname        : The hostname of instances created from this workload.
-Hostname is also optional and defaults to singlevm if not provided.

-### The Instance Data Document

-The second document is called the instance data document.
-It contains information that is set when an instance is first created but may be modified at a later date, without deleting the instance.
-Four fields are currently defined:
+- vm              : Contains information about creating and booting the instance.

+The vm field supports a number of child fields.

 - mem_mib    : Number of mebibytes to assign to the VM.
-Defaults to half the memory on your machine
+Defaults to 1024 MiBs.
+- disk_gib   : Number of gibibytes to assign to the rootfs of the VM.
+Defaults to 60 GiB.
 - cpus       : Number of CPUs to assign to the VM.
-Defaults to half the cores on your machine
+Defaults to 1 VCPU.
-- ports   : Slice of port objects which map host ports on 127.0.0.1 to guest ports
+- ports      : Sequence of port objects which map host ports to guest ports
-- mounts  : Slice of mount objects which describe the folders shared between the host and the guest
+- mounts     : Sequence of mount objects which describe the folders shared between the host and the guest
-- drives  : Slice of drive objects which identify resources accessible on the host to be made available as block devices on the guest.
+- drives     : Sequence of drive objects which identify resources accessible on the host to be made available as block devices on the guest.

+Each instance is associated with one of the host's IP addresses.
+Only one instance can be associated with one host IP address at any one time.
+The user can specify which host IP address to use for an instance when the instance is created using the --hostip option.
+If no host IP address is specified, ccloudvm will select an unused IP address from the subnet 127.0.0.0/8.
+This is usually what you want unless you need to expose a guest service to devices other than your host.

 Each port object has two members, host and guest.
-They are both integers and they specify the mapping of port numbers from host to guest.
+They are both integers and they specify the mapping of port numbers from host IP address of the instance to the guest.
 A default mapping of 10022 to 22 is always added so that users can connect to their VMs via ccloudvm connect.
 An example port mapping is shown below:

 ```
 ports: